3-5 B Poligrafiei Avenue

 The language of the seminar is English.
 All presentations and debates will be translated simultaneously into / from Romanian language.

 If the abstract is accepted, authors are expected to prepare a full paper for publication in the seminar proceedings.
 After the seminar, the final proceedings will be published online on ESReDA’s website (free download).

-Authors wishing to present a paper are invited to submit an abstract/paper online via EasyChair (to be opened soon).
+Authors wishing to present a paper are invited to submit an abstract/paper online via this link to EasyChair.